ionic-solidjs/ionic-solidjs/README.md

 # ionic-solidjs

-SolidJS integration for the Ionic component framework, including ionic-router.
+Unofficial SolidJS integration for the Ionic component framework

 # Usage